COPD and Bloating: Why and What to Do

-“Feeling bloated” is an unexpected – but common – symptom of COPD1.
-Bloating affects everyone differently, but many people who “feel bloated” report flatulence (gas), frequent burping, and abdominal rumbling2.
-Although about 20% of the entire population experiences occasional bloating2, for individuals with COPD, extra pressure and gas can make breathing even more difficult.
+“Feeling bloated” is an unexpected - but common - symptom of COPD.1 Bloating affects everyone differently, but many people who “feel bloated” report flatulence (gas), frequent burping, and abdominal rumbling.2 Although about 20% of the entire population experiences occasional bloating, for individuals with COPD, extra pressure and gas can make breathing even more difficult.2

 This month, we reached out to the COPD community to learn more about their experiences with COPD bloating.
 Keep reading to learn more about how bloating affects people with COPD, what causes COPD bloating, and how to prevent and treat this symptom!

 “At rehab the other day, two of us were discussing when our 'babies' were due”